 There is no better country in the world to see one of Africa’s most iconic animals: the elephant.
 With over one hundred thousand crowding the northeast corner of the country it may sometimes feel like Botswana has an epidemic of elephants!

 Weighing up to 7 tons and reaching a height of 13ft (4m), the African Elephant is the largest land animal on planet Earth.
 These highly social animals have a matriarchal society in which one of the older females makes most of the decisions for the herd including where the group will travel and forage.
-Learn more African elephant facts.
+Learn more elephant facts, including what do elephants eat?

 Where to See Elephants in Botswana: